Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Green is the color of the standard apron; the moment you get a job at Starbucks, this is the color you’ll get.

-Interestingly, the first baristas at Starbucks didn’t wear green aprons.
-Back in 1971, when Starbucks opened its first store in Seattle, the dress code was nothing like today.
+Back in 1971, when Starbucks opened its first store in Seattle, the dress code was quite different from today’s.

-Employees wore dull brown aprons that did a great job hiding coffee stains in the same color, but Starbucks had to pull some marketing tricks to attract more customers.
+Employees wore dull brown aprons that did a great job of hiding coffee stains in the same color, but Starbucks had to pull some marketing tricks to attract more customers.

 They had to stand out and look different.
 In the late '80s, the company decided it needed rebranding.